rohitsaini82/Micro-IT-Internship/Whatsapp-Chat/README.md

 ## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+//Contributions are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an //issue or submit a pull request.